 Group activities and social opportunities for active seniors

 Support for refugee resettlement services

 Leading the fight against human trafficking

 Steve is a proud father, husband and community leader who enjoys outdoor activities, long-distance running, biking, and live music.

 His vision is to continue to uphold the Y as a pillar in the community in which outreach and culture offer fellowship, solace, and support to individuals and families that call the YMCA home.

-As the Chief Human Resources Officer for the YMCA of Greater Houston, Jennifer brings 25+ years of Human Resource management experience with the last 20 at the Y. She has the pleasure of leading the Human Resources and Leadership Transformation teams.
+As the Chief of Staff for the YMCA of Greater Houston, Jennifer brings 25+ years of Human Resource management experience with the last 20 at the Y. She has the pleasure of leading the Human Resources and Leadership Transformation teams.
 Prior to her work with the YMCA, Jennifer held various Human Resources positions for NASA subcontractors.

 Jennifer has a Bachelor of Science degree in Psychology and has obtained her Professional Human Resources certification.
 Jennifer enjoys spending time with her husband and two children and traveling.
 She is passionate and committed to running, boot camp, and any type of outdoor activity.

 Jennifer Garcia currently serves as the Chief Financial Officer of the YMCA of Greater Houston.
 In this role she is responsible for all financial operations of the organization and oversees the Accounting, Procurement and Payables, Accounts Receivable, Payroll and Business Services teams.
 She assumed this role in early 2020, after previously serving as the Vice President of Financial Operations and Controller.